BarjnderSE/CyberSecurity_Essentials/SOC-Analyst Files/Soc1Readme.md

 SOC analysts monitor alerts, analyze logs, investigate incidents, and use security tools to detect and respond to threats.

 Understanding SOC fundamentals is the first step toward building a successful career in cybersecurity.

+Phishing Analysis
+Now let’s understand how SOC analysts detect phishing emails using five important email security records: DNS, MX, SPF, DKIM, and DMARC.”

+“These records help us verify whether an email is legitimate or possibly fraudulent.”

+DNS

+“First is DNS, which stands for Domain Name System.”

+“DNS converts a domain name into an IP address so computers can find the correct server.”

+“For example, when we type google.com, DNS converts it to an IP address like 142.250.190.14.”

+“In phishing attacks, attackers may register similar domains like g00gle.com to trick users.”

+“SOC analysts check DNS records to see if the domain looks suspicious.”

+MX Record

+“Next is the MX record, which stands for Mail Exchange.”

+“This record tells the internet which server receives emails for a domain.”

+“For example, Gmail uses servers like gmail-smtp-in.l.google.com.”

+“If a domain claims to be PayPal but the MX server points to an unknown server, that can indicate fraud.”

+SPF

+“SPF stands for Sender Policy Framework.”

+“It specifies which servers are allowed to send emails on behalf of a domain.”

+“When an email arrives, the receiving server checks whether the sender’s IP address is authorized.”

+“If the check fails, the email may be spoofed or malicious.”

+“This is one of the main ways SOC analysts detect email spoofing.”

+DKIM

+“DKIM stands for DomainKeys Identified Mail.”

+“It adds a digital signature to the email.”

+“This signature ensures that the email has not been modified during transmission.”

+“If the signature verification fails, it means the email content may have been tampered with.”

+DMARC

+“Finally, we have DMARC, which stands for Domain-based Message Authentication, Reporting, and Conformance.”

+“DMARC tells the receiving email server what action to take if SPF or DKIM fails.”

+“The policy can be to monitor the email, quarantine it to spam, or reject it completely.”

+“This helps organizations prevent phishing and email spoofing attacks.”

+Conclusion

+“So in summary, SOC analysts use these records together.”

+“DNS identifies the domain, MX verifies the mail server, SPF checks if the sender is authorized, DKIM verifies message integrity, and DMARC defines the final security policy.”

+“These mechanisms play a critical role in detecting phishing emails and protecting organizations from cyber attacks.”